AnymouseProphet/anymouse/ampmisc.md

 `\begin{quote}...\end{quote}` environment when quoting a document of historical and cultural significance, such as a snippet from the Declaration of Independence.

+The font defined is "TeX Gyre Chorus" which is very similar to (by design) the fonts URW Chancery L Medium Italic and ITC Zapf Chancery Medium Italic.

 Be careful with its usage.
 A fancy chancery font can inspire an emotion of reverence and is therefore a very useful typesetting tool, but chancery fonts